Liquid VIM Bathroom Cleaner Marble Stain

 If a matte or honed finish... use the Marble Polishing Pads - Drill kit

-Actually, this polishing pads can remove etch marks and scratches and restore the finish on either a honed or polished marble.
+Actually, these polishing pads can remove etch marks and scratches and restore the finish on either a honed or polished marble.

 The Etch Remover product suggested above is the more traditional method is all.
 Both are easy to use.